By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 view of city skyline under a clear sky on a sunny day

 Go to the zoo, explore diverse museums and galleries, sample local restaurants and cafes for a taste of cuisines from around the world.
-There’s a lot to do in Syracuse and Central New York, and winter is a great time to experience it all.
+There’s a lot to experience in Syracuse and Central New York, and winter is a great time to experience it all.

 Also of Interest

-• Groups and Activities
+Groups and Activities

 Sing with The Mandarins, Otto Tunes, or one of the five other student a cappella groups on campus.
 Grab a group of friends for a free movie screening courtesy of Orange After Dark.
 Join a fraternity or sorority, connect with your culture, get out into nature, write for a student-run publication, or fight to protect human or animal rights.